retroaalto/atOS/README.md

 ### Documentation

-Find documentation in the DOCS directory and within each source directory's README.
+Find documentation in the DOCS directory, within each source directory's README and source files.

 ## License